 - Application of the herbicides diuron or simazine have been shown to affect the development and sporulation of apothecia.
 These herbicides may be beneficial when used close to apothecia development in the spring.
 Consult the PNW Weed Management Handbook for specific recommendations.

-- Abound at 6 to 15.5 fl oz/A. Do not apply more than two (2) sequential applications or more than three (3) applications per year or with silicone-based surfactants.
+- Abound at 6 to 15.5 fl oz/A. Do not apply more than two (2) sequential applications or with silicone-based surfactants.
 May be applied on the day of harvest.
 Group 11 fungicide.
 4-hr reentry.

 - Bonide 50 WP at 1 to 2 Tbsp/gal water can be used in home gardens.
 H